The Plains of Passage: Critical response

 Entertainment Weekly gave the novel a B+ upon its release in 1990, saying it has a "low-intensity fascination [similar to] an actual hike through the wilderness".
 Entertainment Weekly also claims "Auel's main strength is melodrama that has been enlisted in the service of a serious, improving message that a lot of people want to receive.
 In Auel's case the didactic component is a postfeminist allegory that validates Woman's new place in society, with one foot in the (hunting/ gathering) workplace and the other still solidly planted on the domestic hearth".
 Auel is often praised for her knowledge on the Paleolithic, and this chapter in the Earth's Children series is no exception.

 Public Response

 "The Plains of Passage" spent weeks on the New York Times best sellers list from 1990–1991.
-The novel currently holds a 3.8/5 on Goodreads and a 4.5/5 on the Barnes and Noble website.
-Many readers found this book to have tedious details and meticulous information, but was enjoyable overall.